i0466lt/mustang_streamer/README.md

 - Long press: shutdown

 ### Led functions
-- The led turns on while volumio is playing.
+- The led turns on while volumio is playing
 - Led color based on audio quality